How to Link the Three Financial Statements (Explained)

 Non-cash charges are added back:

-• Depreciation and Amortization (these reduced Net Income but didn't involve cash)
+• Depreciation and Amortization (these reduced Net Income but did not involve cash)

 • Stock-Based Compensation